 Many users have reported significant reduction in Runtime Broker activity after making this single change on their computer.

 4. Disable Startup Programs

 Right-click on the Start button and click on Task Manger.
-On Task Manager screen, switch to Startup tab to see the list of programs that open at startup on your computer.
+On the Task Manager screen, switch to the Startup tab to see the list of programs that startup automatically with the computer.

-Simply, right-click on the Program that you do not want to open at startup and click on Disable option in the contextual menu.
+Right-click on the Program that you do not want to open at startup and select Disable option in the contextual menu.

-Repeat the above steps to stop other unnecessary Apps from starting with your computer.
+Repeat the above steps to stop other unnecessary Apps from starting up with the computer.

 5. Update Device Drivers